|Advanced||Simple||Early Payoff||Refinance||HELOC||Interest Only||Balloon||FHA||USDA||VA||Commercial||Widget|

-Car Loan Calculator excel is used to calculate your monthly or biweekly car loan payment.
+Car Loan Calculator is used to calculate your monthly or biweekly car loan payment and export the car loan amortization schedule to excel.
 Auto loan calculator with trade in and sales tax has options for down payment, bi-weekly payment options and to show monthly and yearly amortization.
-The car loan amortization schedule with extra payments is exportable to excel and pdf, and you can view the amortization chart online.
+The car loan amortization schedule excel with extra payments is exportable to excel and pdf, and you can view the amortization chart online.
 The only required fields are vehicle price, loan terms and interest rate, all other fields are optional, you can simply leave them as 0.
 You have the option to include sales tax and other fees in your loan.

-That car loan calculator has a printable car loan amortization schedule excel that you can print, share or save as pdf.
+That car loan calculator has a printable car loan amortization schedule with extra payments excel that you can print, share or save as pdf.

 The auto loan calculator with amortization chart is available for the Play Store.
 You can install the auto loan calculator app for free if you have an Android phone or device.